bengrunfeld/study-notes/unix.md

 `cd ~` - takes you to your user directory.

 `cd -` - takes you to the previous directory that you were in.

+`cd ..` - takes you up a directory

 ### File System Organization